Canner/WrenAI/README.md

 ![](./misc/preview_ask.png)

-### Modeling with semantics, such as relationships, metrics and calculations
+### Modeling with semantics, such as relationships, metrics, and calculations

 ![](./misc/preview_model.png)

 ## 🤔 Why WrenAI?

-We focus on providing an open, secure and reliable text-to-SQL solution for everyone.
+We focus on providing an open, secure, and reliable text-to-SQL solution for everyone.

 ### 1. Turnkey Solution